 FI Projects development applicants must define the stage or stages of development that they propose to conduct.
 Any rigorous development activities can be appropriate, depending on the development aims being addressed by the applicant.
 NIDILRR does not have an absolute preference for any one development stage over others.
 If the FI Projects grant is to conduct development that can be categorized under more than one stage, those stages must be clearly specified.
-These stages: proof of concept, proof of product, and proof of adoption, are defined in this funding opportunity announcement.
+These stages are: proof of concept, proof of product, and proof of adoption.